DoaaElbanna/Data-Science-Projects/04_ExploreNEIDatabaseProject/README.md

 ### what are we going to do:
 1- Make a plot showing total emissions from PM2.5 decreased in the United States from 1999 to 2008.

-2- Make a plot showing total emissions from PM2.5 decreased in the Baltimore City, Maryland city from 1999 to 2008.
+2- Make a plot showing total emissions from PM2.5 decreased in the Baltimore City and Maryland city from 1999 to 2008.

 3- Make a plot showing which of the four sources(point, nonpoint, onroad, nonroad) decreases in emissions from 1999–2008 for Baltimore City and Which increased in emissions from 1999–2008